-The Biggs Unified School District chooses to replace and/or modernize facilities for the additional students created by development in the District and the cost to replace and/or modernize facilities exceeds the amount of developer fees to be collected.
+The Biggs Unified School District chooses to replace and/or modernize facilities for the additional students created by development in the district and the cost to replace and/or modernize facilities exceeds the amount of developer fees to be collected.

-Based on development projections, an estimated 289,000 residential square feet may be constructed in the next 25 years.
-Based on the statutory Level I fee of \$4.08 per square foot, the District is projected to collect \$1,179,120 (\$4.08 x 289,000) in residential developer fees.
-The \$1,179,120 in total residential Level I fee revenue will cover only 43% of the \$2,741,620 in total school facility modernization costs attributable to new residential development over the next 25 years.
-Each square foot of commercial and industrial development creates a school facility cost ranging from \$0.07 to \$5.95 per square foot.
-The cost per square foot of commercial/industrial construction exceeds the District's share of the Level I commercial fee of \$0.66 in all categories of construction, with the exception of mini storage.
-Mini storage should be collected at \$0.07 per square foot of construction.
-It is clear that when educational facilities are provided for students generated by new residential, commercial, and industrial development that the cost of replacing and/or modernizing facilities exceeds developer fee generation, thereby establishing a cost nexus.
+Based on development projections, an estimated 124,650 residential square feet may be constructed in the next 25 years.
+Based on the statutory Level I fee of \$4.79 per square foot, the District is projected to collect \$597,074 (\$4.79 x 124,650) in residential developer fees.
+The \$597,074 in total residential Level I fee revenue will cover only 49 percent of the \$1,214,177 in total school facility modernization costs attributable to new residential development over the next 25 years.
+Each square foot of commercial and industrial development creates a school facility cost ranging from \$0.08 to \$6.97 per square foot.
+The cost per square foot of commercial/industrial construction exceeds the \$0.78 per square foot in all categories of construction, with the exception of mini storage.
+Mini storage should be collected at \$0.08 per square foot of construction.
+It is clear that when educational facilities are provided for students generated by new residential, commercial and industrial development that the cost of replacing and/or modernizing facilities exceeds developer fee generation, thereby establishing a cost nexus.